arshadbarves/mint/CODE_OF_CONDUCT.md

 posting via an official social media account, or acting as an appointed representative at an online or offline event.

+## Reporting Violations

+Violations of the Code of Conduct can be reported to Mint's Project Stewards, Arshad (arshadbarvesn@gmail.com).
+The Project Steward will determine whether the Code of Conduct was violated, and will issue an appropriate sanction, possibly including a written warning or expulsion from the project, project sponsored spaces, or project forums.
+We ask that you make a good-faith effort to resolve your conflict via the conflict resolution policy before submitting a report.

+Violations of the Code of Conduct can occur in any setting, even those unrelated to the project.
+We will only consider complaints about conduct that has occurred within one year of the report.

 ## Enforcement

 Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.